ev-wilt/Java-Minesweeper-Clone/README.txt

 You can also "flag" spaces which you think are bombs.
 Simply click the "Click to flag" button and click the spots you think contain a bomb.
 Now you can keep track of bombs without having to remember!

+Known bugs: Ocassionaly a button on the corner is accidentaly set as checked even though it hasn't been, which can sometimes make the game unwinnable.